MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/sovereign-landing-zone.md

 The Sovereign Landing Zone is a tailored version of the Azure Landing Zone conceptual architecture, and aligns to the guidance as outlined in [Tailor the Azure landing zone architecture - Cloud Adoption Framework \| Microsoft Learn](/azure/cloud-adoption-framework/ready/landing-zone/tailoring-alz)

-Building on the Azure Landing Zone architecture, from a management group organization perspective, "Confidential Corp" and "Confidential Online" management groups are added under the "Landing Zones" Management Group, and a set of specific policy initiatives, ie [Microsoft Cloud for Sovereignty Policy Baseline](/industry/sovereignty/policy-portfolio-baseline/#sovereignty-policy-baseline-initiatives), are applied that offer controls such as resource deployment location, resource deployment types, encryption, etc.
+Building on the Azure Landing Zone architecture, from a management group organization perspective, "Confidential Corp" and "Confidential Online" management groups are added under the "Landing Zones" Management Group, and a set of specific policy initiatives, that is [Microsoft Cloud for Sovereignty Policy Baseline](/industry/sovereignty/policy-portfolio-baseline/#sovereignty-policy-baseline-initiatives), are applied that offer controls such as resource deployment location, resource deployment types, encryption, etc.

 ![Diagram that shows additional management groups of SLZ.](./media/sovereign-landing-zone/sovereignLandingZone-managementGroups.png)

 #### Microsoft Cloud for Sovereignty Policy Baseline

 The Sovereign Landing Zone (Preview) comes with the Sovereignty Policy Baseline initiatives deployed, and enables other policy sets to be deployed within the Sovereign Landing Zone (Preview).
-This enables customers to add additional policies to be layered on top of a Sovereign Landing Zone (Preview), like for example ALZ Policies and policy sets that address control frameworks such as NIST 800-171 rev2 and Microsoft Cloud Security Benchmark.
+This enables customers to add additional policies layered on top of a Sovereign Landing Zone (Preview), like, for example ALZ Policies and policy sets that address control frameworks such as NIST 800-171 rev2 and Microsoft Cloud Security Benchmark.

 The Sovereignty Policy Baseline consists of: